openstack/diskimage-builder/README.md

 ---------------------

 * disk-image-create -o filename {element} [{element} ...] : Create an image of element {element}, optionally mixing in other elements.
+You will usually want to include the "base" element in your image.

 * ramdisk-image-create -o filename {element} [{element} ...] : Create a kernel+ ramdisk pair for running maintenance on bare metal machines (deployment,